automl/auto-sklearn/doc/index.rst

     .com/automl/auto-sklearn/issues>`_ before starting to work.

 When developing new features, please create a new branch from the development branch.
-Prior to submitting a pull request, make sure that all tests are still passing.
+When to submitting a pull request, make sure that all tests are still passing.